Clarinet, Bass Clarinet

 Shannon Orme was appointed Bass Clarinet of the Detroit Symphony Orchestra in 2007.
 Prior to joining the DSO, she was co-principal of the Hyogo Performing Arts Center Orchestra in Japan.
 She has also performed with the Chicago Symphony, New York Philharmonic, Philadelphia Orchestra, National Symphony Orchestra, Toronto Symphony, IRIS Orchestra, Bergen Filharmoniske, and the World Orchestra for Peace.
 Orme spends her summers at the Grand Teton Music Festival, where she is also a frequent chamber musician.

 Orme enjoys the many facets of performances within the DSO family.
 She is a frequent performer in the community as part of DSO's Community Outreach Initiative and especially enjoys playing for children at DMC Children’s Hospital's Music Therapy Program.
-As a result of her committment to this work, Shannon was one of five musicians nationwide to receive the 2016 Ford Musician Award for Excellence in Community Service, sponsored by the Ford Motor Fund and the League of American Orchestras.
+As a result of her commitment to this work, Orme was one of five musicians nationwide to receive the 2016 Ford Musician Award for Excellence in Community Service, sponsored by the Ford Motor Fund and the League of American Orchestras.
 She is a dedicated educator and currently holds a studio at Wayne State University.

 Upon graduating from the Interlochen Arts Academy, Orme attended Northwestern University (BM) and University of Southern California (MM).
-Her principal teachers included Jean Miller, Richard Hawkins, J. Lawrie Bloom and Yehuda Gilad.
+Her principal teachers included Jean Miller, Richard Hawkins, J. Lawrie Bloom, and Yehuda Gilad.